What is Capacity Management?

 The comprehensive strategies of capacity management are:

 Lag Strategy: Adding capacity only after the business or organization is running at full capacity or more due to an increase in demand.
-This is a conservative strategy that decreases the risk of waste but may result in a loss of possible customers due to sold out stock or reduced service levels.
+This is a conservative strategy that decreases the risk of waste but may result in a loss of possible customers due to sold-out stock or reduced service levels.
 The advantages are a reduced risk of overbuilding, greater productivity due to higher utilization levels, and the ability to put off large investments as long as possible.

 Lead Strategy: Adding capacity in anticipation of an increase in demand.
 This is an aggressive strategy with the goal of luring customers away from competitors by improving the service level and reducing lead time.
 The major advantage of this approach is that it ensures the company or organization has adequate capacity to meet demand even during periods of high growth.
-A lead capacity strategy can be very risky when demand is unpredictable or technology is evolving rapidly.
+A lead capacity strategy can be risky when demand is unpredictable or technology evolves rapidly.